-Code Program Code Description Additional Program Notes 009 21st Century Tutoring - Reading Report if the student is receiving tutoring provided through the specified state funding source.
-010 21st Century Tutoring - Math Report if the student is receiving tutoring provided through the specified state funding source.
-029 Head Start Report Head Start students, if Head Start is part of an authorized program of the LEA.
+Code Program Code Description Additional Program Notes 029 Head Start Report Head Start students, if Head Start is part of an authorized program of the LEA.
 Refer to the PIMS User Manual Volume 1, pages 9-10, for additional clarification.
-030 Pre-K Counts Report the student if they are participating in an LEA based Pre- K Counts program.
+030 Pre-K Counts Report the student if they are participating in an LEA based Pre-K Counts program.
 Refer to the PIMS User Manual Volume 1, pages 9-10, for additional clarification.
 035 AEDY - School District Report if student is in a district operated AEDY Program regardless of program location.
 036 AEDY - Intermediate Unit Report if student is in an intermediate unit operated AEDY Program regardless of program location.
 037 AEDY - CTC Report if student is in a CTC operated AEDY Program regardless of program location.
 038 AEDY - Private Report if student is in an AEDY Private Provider operated AEDY Program regardless of program location.
 055 Homeless, Unaccompanied Student meets the McKinney Vento definition of homelessness and is not in the physical custody of a parent or legal guardian.
 This includes youth who have run away from home, been thrown out of their home, been abandoned by parents or guardians, or separated from their parents for any other reason.
 056 Homeless, Accompanied Student meets the McKinney Vento definition of homelessness and is in the physical custody of a parent or legal guardian.
+057 21st Century Community Learning Centers Report if the student participates in a 21st Century grant-funded program.
+060 Mode of Instruction - Hybrid Report if student is enrolled in a combination of face-to-face learning and remote learning as approved by the LEA's governing body. (e.g. Monday- Tuesday face to face, Wednesday-Friday remote, on a continuous basis.)
+This does not include Flexible Instruction Days (FID) or temporary periods that are necessitated by weather or illness, unless the period lasts for more than five consecutive days.
+Students who are enrolled in a virtual course that supplements LEA course offerings should not be considered "hybrid".
+Examples include, but are not limited to, advanced placement, dual enrollment, remedial, foreign language, elective, or other courses.
+061 Mode of Instruction - Full Time Virtual/Remote Report if the student is enrolled in remote learning as approved by the LEA's governing body for 100% of their instructional time for a period longer than five days.
+Remote education is on-line or distance education that replaces face-to-face course instruction, including synchronous or asynchronous delivery.
+Students who attend a brick-and-mortar building while receiving virtual or remote instruction for 100% of their education should be reported as participating in full-time remote instruction.
+This does not include Flexible Instruction Days (FID) or temporary periods that are necessitated by weather or illness, unless the period lasts for more than five consecutive days.